You are here

 Mental health is essential to leading a healthy life and to the development and realization of every person’s full potential.
-Yet mental illness and substance-use disorders are leading causes of disability and premature mortality in the United States.
-As the President’s New Freedom Commission on Mental Health observed in its final report, 1 mental disorders are “shockingly common.”
+Yet mental illnesses and substance-use disorders are leading causes of disability and premature mortality in the United States.
+As the President’s New Freedom Commission on Mental Health observed in its final report, mental disorders are “shockingly common.”
 Most people are affected in some way by mental illness, and almost half (47.4%) will be diagnosed with a mental health condition at some point in their lives.

 The longstanding practice of providing unequal coverage for behavioral health and other medical care not only limits access to needed care, but subjects many Americans to the risk of major financial losses from out-of-pocket costs.
 At the most profound level, these practices reinforce the poisonous stigma underlying disparate treatment of “others.”
 That disparate coverage of behavioral health should be routine, and that discrimination against people with or at risk of behavioral health disorders should be lawful, is not only morally offensive in itself, but fosters a climate that tolerates and even encourages other forms of discrimination and weakens the fabric of equal-opportunity laws.

-No rational basis supports these discriminatory health-insurance practices, which have drawn criticism from voices ranging from President George W. Bush to Fortune 500 chief executive officers.3 A landmark report by the National Business Group on Health recommends employers equalize their medical and behavioral benefit structures given evidence that parity yields significant clinical benefit without increasing overall healthcare costs.
+No rational basis supports these discriminatory health-insurance practices, which have drawn criticism from voices ranging from former President George W. Bush to Fortune 500 chief executive officers.
+A landmark report by the National Business Group on Health recommended that employers equalize their medical and behavioral benefit structures given evidence that parity yields significant clinical benefit without increasing overall healthcare costs.

-Congress took a first step toward ending discriminatory insurance practices when it enacted the Mental Health Parity Act of 1996.
-The Act established the principle that there should be no disparity in health insurance between mental-health and general medical benefits.
-However, as the General Accounting Office (GAO) reported in reviewing the Act’s implementation, the vast majority of employers it surveyed substituted new restrictions and limitations on mental health benefits, thereby evading the spirit of the law.
-5 As GAO documented, employers routinely limited mental health benefits more severely than medical and surgical coverage, most often by restricting the number of covered outpatient visits and hospital days, and by imposing far higher cost-sharing requirements.
+The Parity Act established the principle that there should be no disparity in health insurance between mental-health and general medical benefits.
+However, as the General Accounting Office (GAO) reported in reviewing the Parity Act’s implementation, the vast majority of employers it surveyed substituted new restrictions and limitations on mental health benefits, thereby evading the spirit of the law.
+As GAO documented, employers routinely limited mental health benefits more severely than medical and surgical coverage, most often by restricting the number of covered outpatient visits and hospital days, and by imposing far higher cost-sharing requirements.

 Most states have adopted laws requiring parity between mental health and general health benefits in group health insurance.
 But those state laws vary widely in scope, and, under federal law, do not govern the health plans of the many employers who elect to self-insure.
-7 Facing opposition to parity proposals, state legislators have generally limited the scope of such measures and provided parity protection to only certain populations.
+Facing opposition to parity proposals, state legislators have generally limited the scope of such measures and provided parity protection to only certain populations.
 Sound public policy aimed at achieving fairness is certainly not realized, however, when the law affords fair and equal treatment to some and not others.
 Mental Health America, therefore, does not support enactment of legislation that limits parity protection only to individuals who have specified diagnoses.
 However, state parity laws can be of enormous assistance in getting state insurance commissioners to take on parity as an issue, and all but five insurance commissioners are now enforcing the Parity Act.

 Against this background, the current debate concerns the regulations and litigation that will define the implementation and enforcement of parity, including changes to the mental health and substance use treatment landscape that may result from coverage at parity with medical/surgical benefits.

 Interim Regulations and Litigation Issues

-Six Classifications: The regulations clarify that the parity requirements will be applied against “substantially all” medical/surgical benefits in six classification areas, which continue to be the core of parity regulation under the FR.
+- Six Classifications: The IR clarified that the parity requirements will be applied against “substantially all” medical/surgical benefits in six classification areas, which continue to be the core of parity regulation under the FR.
 Those six classifications are: inpatient/in-network, inpatient/out-of-network, outpatient/in-network, outpatient/out-of-network, emergency department, and prescription drugs.
 Plans offering mental health and substance use coverage must provide parity in all classification areas where medical/surgical benefits are offered.

-Quantitative v.
-Non-quantitative Treatment Limitations: The regulations distinguish between quantitative and non-quantitative treatment limitations.
+- Quantitative v.
+Non-quantitative Treatment Limitations: The IR distinguished between quantitative and non-quantitative treatment limitations.
 Quantitative treatment limitations include frequency of treatment, number of visits, and days of coverage, and must be at parity with substantially all medical/surgical benefits.
 The Departments give separate guidance with examples of parity with medical/surgical benefits for non-quantitative treatment limitations like medical management and utilization management.
-MHA believes this guidance to be reasonable and helpful.

-Deductibles: Under the interim regulations, mental health and substance use benefits and medical/surgical benefits have combined deductibles and combined financial restrictions and quantitative treatment limitations.
+- Deductibles: Under the IR and the FR, mental health and substance use benefits and medical/surgical benefits have combined deductibles and combined financial restrictions and quantitative treatment limitations.

-Mental Health as a Non-specialty: Under the interim regulations, mental health and substance use benefits are not a specialty, and are administered in parity with the medical/surgical non-specialty benefits offered by an insurance plan.
+- Mental Health as a Non-specialty: Under the IR and the FR, mental health and substance use benefits are not a specialty, and are administered in parity with the medical/surgical non-specialty benefits offered by an insurance plan.